Jose C. Vitug

+Early life

+He grew up and studied at Guagua National Colleges finishing as a top ranked student.
+Vitug then studied at Manuel L. Quezon University for law school finishing cum laude in 1956, and later got a master's degree in National Security Administration at the National Defense College of the Philippines.

+Legal career

+Vitug started off as a technical assistant to Supreme Court Justice J.B.L.
+Reyes upon graduation.
+From then on, his career flourished and landed himself the position of the Associate Justice of the Supreme Court from 1993 to 2004.
+He also served as a Senior Professor of the Philippine Judicial Academy at the Supreme Court of the Philippines.

 Awards

 He has received numerous awards including Outstanding Manilan, and Outstanding Kapampangan.

 Books

 He has authored several books including Compendium of Tax Law and Jurisprudence (co-authored with Ernesto D. Acosta; Pandect of Commercial Law and Jurisprudence; Civil Code of the Philippines Annotated (4 Volumes); Commercial Laws of the Philippines (2 Volumes);and Compendium of Civil Code of the Philippines.